 Both techniques can be repeated throughout the year to refresh your priorities whenever necessary.
 You might also like to try these exercises with your team, so they can identify their individual priorities and areas of focus for the coming months.

-At Henchards, we regularly go through this process of reconfirming what we want to focus on and identifying achievable actions ourselves and with our clients – we know it works.
+At Henchards, we regularly go through this process of reconfirming what we want to focus on and identifying achievable actions ourselves and with our clients – we know it works in planning their exit.

 To assess your business exit plan and priorities, book a strategic planning session with Henchards.
 This session is ideal for owners of established businesses who are looking to refresh and reconfirm their exit strategy.
 Together, we’ll work through a 10-step business review, determine your objectives and clarify your priorities, giving you a clear action plan to implement in your business.